RussOakham/wanderlust-recipes/testing.md

 ![Performance Score](assets/validation/google-lighthouse-audit/SEO.PNG)

 The two driving factors in the low SEO score are 'uncrawlable links' and 'robots.txt is not valid'.
-The uncrawable links are the pagination links on the recipes page, which are auto-generated by by flask-pagination.
-These links are not necessarily needed for crawling, as a properly optimised robots.txt file will ensure as each individual recipe page (recipe-details) would be crawled by search engines.
+The uncrawable links are the pagination links on the recipes page, which are auto-generated by flask-pagination.
+These links are not necessarily needed for crawling, as a properly optimised robots.txt file will ensure each individual recipe page (recipe-details) would be crawled by search engines.

-The invalid robots.txt is being flagged, as since this is a personal project, no robots.txt file has been created.
-If this project were for commercial or public purposes, a robots.txt file should be created, which will direct search engines how to properly index every page of the site and allow it to show in search results.
+The invalid robots.txt is being flagged, as no robots.txt file has been created.
+The purpose of a robots.txt file to provide search engines information on your site and directions of how to crawl tyour pages.
+If this project were for commercial or public purposes, a optimised robots.txt file would be an important inclusion.

-As this project is not to be crawled by search engines, no robots.txt has been created.
+However, as this is a personal project, not meant for discovery on search engines, no robots.txt should be created.

 </details>